ambjn/imgX/README.md

 ## About:

 imgX is an image editing app made by using Flutter. <br>
-More editing options would be added soon :)
+Edit your image and save it into gallery, could be used as a quick meme generator app too 8) More editing options would be added soon :)

 ## Packages: